wstoffers/codex/index.md

 <h2 align="center">Can Machine Learning Help A Restaurant Group Reduce "Order Risk" For Each Patron Through Personalization?</h2>

 The actual web app cannot be released publicly yet, but you can check out the demonstrator through the link below.
-Despite the title and credit fields working as expected, the demonstrator will only return predictions for the *Dark & Stormy* (classic recipe approved for public release).
+Despite the title and credit fields working as expected, the demonstrator will only return predictions for the *Golden Boy* (public release approved by author).

 <p style="font-size: 25px; text-align:center">
     <a href="maintenance/">